therealNoahSamuelMarkus/SNGPTBOT/README.md

 Citations in Responses: The agent cites the knowledge base articles it draws from to promote transparency and trust.

-Live in ServiceNow: Designed to live within the ServiceNow platform, appearing as a virtual support assistant available on the portal or via a chat interface.
+Live in a website: Designed to live within an app in the future but will be a website for the time being

 **Innovation & Impact:
 **